 Example: Your overhead pool totals $200,000 and your direct labor is $400,000.
 Your overhead rate is $200,000 ÷ $400,000 = 50%.

 Note the base shift: while fringe typically uses total labor, overhead is usually allocated over direct labor only.
-The allocation base you choose must be consistent with your disclosed practices and comply with CAS 418 (Allocation of Direct and Indirect Costs).
+The allocation base you choose must be consistent with your disclosed practices.
+For fully CAS-covered contractors, CAS 9904.418-40 requires the allocation base to reflect a beneficial or causal relationship to the cost pool.
+Non-CAS contractors follow FAR 31.203(c), which requires logical, consistent cost groupings that reflect how costs actually benefit your contracts.

 3. General & Administrative (G&A) Rate